kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## Character Tokenization

-Characters become units.
+Characters become units
-Vocabulary shrinks.
+Vocabulary shrinks
 Sequences grow longer

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.